Storm/Amateur Radio Field Day Coordination Message #1 – Friday 6/26/15-Sunday 6/28/15 Amateur Radio Field Day Weekend Weather Information

 Hello to all..

-..SKYWARN Activation with Ops at NWS Taunton are possible Tuesday Afternoon and Evening.
-Another coordination message will be posted by 9 AM Tuesday Morning.
-Below is the NWS Taunton Hazardous Weather Outlook and the SPC Day-2 Convective Outlook..
+..SKYWARN Activation with Ops at NWS Taunton is likely Friday Afternoon and Evening.
+Another more complete coordination message will be posted by 1000 AM Friday Morning.
+Below is the NWS Taunton Hazardous Weather Outlook and SPC Day-2 Convective Outlook..

 NWS Taunton Hazardous Weather Outlook: